 All student-athletes MUST participate in on-campus Covid testing every week during the spring 2021 semester in order to participate in ANY athletic activities.
 In addition, all student-athletes must have completed the PPE process with their athletic trainer prior to participation.
 Student athletes who were not already cleared in Fall 2020 should communicate with their head coach and athletic trainer to make arrangements for their PPE in early February 2021.

 Yes.
 As outlined on the NCAA COVID information page, specific underlying medical conditions such as moderate to severe asthma, immunocompromised status, severe obesity, diabetes or additional heart, lung, kidney or liver disease have all been identified as conditions that may place an individual into a higher-risk category.
 It is recommended that individuals with increased risk factors refrain from participation in the early stages of organized athletic activity.
 The presence of increased risk factors may require additional documentation from your primary physician, and all final participation clearances are at the discretion of the health care providers at the college.

 The NCAA approved a blanket waiver for student-athletes in all sports for the 2020-21 academic year:

-Those student-athletes whose teams complete 50% or less of the sport’s maximum contests/dates of competition during the 2020-21 season due to ongoing impact from COVID-19 will receive a season-of-participation waiver — participation while eligible.
+Those SAs whose teams complete 50% or less of the sport’s maximum contests/dates of competition during the 2020-21 season due to ongoing impact from COVID-19 to receive a season-of-participation waiver — participation while eligible.

 The student-athlete was unable to participate in their sport during the 2020-21 academic year due to COVID-19, or the student-athlete’s teams completed 50% or less of the sport’s maximum contests/dates of competition during the 2020-21 season due to the ongoing impact from COVID-19.